mnemnion/loon/notes/clu/commands.md

 In Clu, we have expressions.
 Expressions evaluate, and return a value.
 We call our expressions exprs.

 Exprs are denoted as `(command arguments)`, with a single command and an arbitrary number of arguments.
-Arguments are not necessarily evaluated before the command is called; if so, they are evaluated
+Arguments are not necessarily evaluated before the command is called; if so, they are evaluated in the order written.

 Exprs are not called lists, and commands are not necessarily functions.
 A quoted expr of the form `'(command arguments)` is a Node.
 Like any other quoted value, it is a fragment of syntax.
 There are no lists anywhere in Clu.